moorepants/dissertation/motioncapture.rst

    q_{12} = \hat{b}_2 \cdot \mathbf{r}^{{m_9}/{n_o}} - \mathbf{r}^{m_{26}/n_o}

-I take the angle between a line running along the rider's back and the frame plane to be a measure of rider lean, :ref:`Figure 17 <figRiderLean>`.
+I take the angle between a line running along the rider's back and the frame plane to be a measure of rider lean, :ref:`Figure 17 <figRiderLeanAngle>`.

-.. _figRiderLean:
+.. _figRiderLeanAngle:

 .. figure:: figures/motioncapture/rider-lean.*
    :width: 4in